Professional instructors, trained mentors, and education interns provide individualized support where needed.

 By connecting with others and enjoying all that the University of Iowa has to offer, students gain self-confidence, interpersonal skills, an awareness of personal safety on a large campus, understanding of public transportation, and knowledge of community resources.

 Summer Family Orientation is an opportunity for staff to share information with parents/guardians and incoming students.
-In June, Year 1 students and their families participate in a two-day UI REACH summer orientation.
-Students meet their peers, register for classes, explore campus life, and learn their way around campus.
-Parents connect with staff and fellow parents while exploring college transition issues and the UI REACH experience.
+In May, Year 1 students and their families participate in a two-day UI REACH orientation.
+Students meet their peers, register for classes, and begin exploring campus.
+Parents connect with staff and fellow parents while exploring how to prepare their student to transition successfully to the UI REACH college experience.

 Move-in is in August a few days before the University fall semester begins.
 UI REACH staff assist with registration, navigating the halls for move-in, and supporting UI REACH families as students settle into their new room.